hyzyla/fastapi-async-sqlalchemy-orm/README.md

     todo = models.Todo()
     db.session.add(todo)

     # new session will be created automatically here
+    # and will be removed automatically by SQLAlchemyMiddleware
     await db.session.commit()
 ```